-Tier 1: Students will be assigned to the Lunch ELO program on Monday, Tuesday, or Friday where they will be given supervision and academic support until they have completed their work.
+Tier 1: Students will be assigned to the Lunch ELO program.
+Supervision and academic support is provided until they have completed their work.
 If the student chooses not to complete his/her work within the week, they will be moved into the Tier Two intervention.